 Alfie has made everywhere his own.
 There’s nowhere that’s out of bounds for him.
 That keeps me chilled, because you can get very uptight with the work and sometimes it’s good to have that grounding.

-Everyone remembers the house being cold.
-The previous minister found it too expensive to heat with the oil so he always had the fires going.
-I love a fire but it’s a lot of work.
+Everyone remembers this house being cold.
+The previous minister found it too expensive to heat with the oil so he always kept the fires going.
+I love a fire, but it’s a lot of work.

 That was my granny’s mirror.
 It didn’t work in the other house but it works well here.